maxchou/2016mwc-award/README.md

 ODROID-U2|Samsung Exynos 4412 ARM Cortex-A9 Quad Core 1.7Ghz |2GB DDR2|Ubuntu 15.10
 Nvidia Jetson TK1|Nvidia T124 ARM Cortex-A15 (4+1) Quad Core 2.32GHz|2GB DDR3|Ubuntu 14.04.1

-For performance comparison, we use "-Ofast" compile flag as our performance baseline on each benchmarks and platforms.
+For performance comparison, we use Linaro GCC compiler version 4.9.3 with "-Ofast" compile flag as our performance baseline on each benchmarks and platforms.
 All reported performance results are normalized to the baseline.